We are soliciting pitches for an upcoming issue of Logic.

 If you know of someone who should write for Logic, please share!

-Please send pitches to email@example.com by Oct 30, 2019, with the subject line “Pitch: Security Issue.”
+Please send pitches to email@example.com by August 15, 2020, with the subject line “Pitch: Commons Issue.”

-If you send us a pitch don’t hear from us by the beginning of December, please know that we have passed on your proposal.
+If you send us a pitch and don’t hear from us by mid September, you can assume we have passed on your proposal.
 We appreciate every submission—and the time put into them!—but as a small team are not always able to respond to every one.